Curtiss-Wright Enhances Family of Rugged Touchscreen Displays for Ground Vehicles

 - RS-2422, and USB and CAN Bus control interfaces

 - Removable storage

 GVDU displays deliver a unique combination of new technology.
 They feature optically-bonded glass for optimal anytime readability, to reduce internal reflection and enhance contrast, making them suitable for use in conditions of high incident light.
-Their internal embedded processor supports an enhanced set of data interfaces, including Ethernet, USB, RS-232/RS-422 and GPIO.
-The processor also provides the DEF-STAN 00-82 VoE capability, handles graphics input to the displays, and receives all touchscreen and bezel button operations.
+Their internal embedded processor supports an enhanced set of data interfaces, including Ethernet, USB, RS-232/RS-422, and GPIO.
+The processor also handles graphics input to the displays and receives all touchscreen and bezel button operations.
 In addition, the built-in intelligence can be used to implement a map display, function as a mission computer, or decompress and display network video, amongst many other possibilities.

 About Curtiss-Wright Corporation